TakingItCasual/easymc/docs/getting_started.rst

 Creating The Server
 ~~~~~~~~~~~~~~~~~~~

-The script includes a template for creating a Minecraft 1.13.1 vanilla server.
+The script includes the template "mc_template" for creating a Minecraft 1.13.1 vanilla server.
 You must specify an `AWS Region`_ to place the instance in (ideally, the one closest to you).
 Create the instance (e.g. in the London region)::